jfrancis71/ros2_teleop_twist_web/README.md

 # ros2_teleop_twist_web
 Basic Web Control Of a ROS2 Robot, using ROS2 Rosbridge.

 This package launches ROS2 Rosbridge and also a Python http server (to serve up a Javascript program to the browser).
 The Javascript creates a virtual joystick to move the robot.
-On a touch screen drag the red dot up/down for forwards backwards anf left/right to turn.
+On a touch screen drag the red dot up/down for forwards backwards and left/right to turn.
 These actions instruct Rosbridge to publish TwistStamped messages on topic /cmd_vel.

 Additionally has a camera option which if set to true launches the web video server, cam2image with topic set to /web_video_server/image, and this image will be displayed live in the browser.